 I am a second-year PhD student in Economics at Stanford GSB, where I work with Guido Imbens and Susan Athey.
-I am interested in problems in machine learning and econometrics, and mechanism and market design.
+I am interested in problems at the intersection of machine learning, econometrics, and mechanism design.

 We discuss using Wasserstein Generative Adversarial Networks (WGANs) as a method for systematically generating artificial data that mimic closely any given real data set without the researcher having many degrees of freedom.
 We apply the methods to compare in three different settings twelve different estimators for average treatment effects under unconfoundedness.

 In the major U.S. sports leagues, the most valuable newly eligible player is allocated through a draft lottery that favors the lowest-ranked teams after each season.
 We prove that under the current mechanism, it is impossible to both favor the lowest-ranked teams and eliminate all incentives for teams to lose intentionally.
 We design an incentive-compatible lottery that dynamically adjusts as the season progresses, favors the worst teams, and is optimal in a restricted class of mechanisms.